 What documents do I need?

 Proof of your name change is required when updating your name with government agencies and many other organizations.
-When going through the court divorce process ask the judge for a court ordered name change.
-You may request your former name is restored or some states may allow you to take a new name if you have a sound reason.
-If you didn't request a name change order when divorcing you are still able to change names in an alternate way.
+When going through the court divorce process, ask the judge for an order restoring your former name.
+Even if you don't plan on changing names now, it's still a good idea to request this document as you may want it some time in the future and it's not always issued after the divorce is finalized.
+If you didn't request a name change order when divorcing you it may be possible to change names in an alternate way.

 Get a court ordered name change

-It is best to ask the judge for a court ordered name change while you are in the process of divorcing.
-If your divorce has already been finalized, some counties may allow you to request a name change order after the divorce is granted.
+It is best to ask the judge for an order restoring your former name while you are in the process of divorcing.
+If your divorce has already been finalized, some counties may allow you to request a name change order after the divorce is granted, but there may be a time limit.
 Contact your county court to learn more. (continued...)

-A name change order states your full married name and full former or new name.
+A name change order states your full married and former names.
 We recommend asking the court to provide 2-3 certified copies or your name change order.
 This allows you to continue to change names with various organizations instead of waiting for your only certificate to be returned.

 If your divorce is finalized and you didn't receive a name change order you are still able to change names without going through an additional legal name change process.
 In the event you did not request an order restoring your former name, you should request a name correction with the SSA.

 Then update your records